Community Reinvestment Grants

 Goodhue County, $274,920, 3 Years

-Goodhue County Health and Human Services expanded its Parent Support Outreach Program (PSOP), which helps address child abuse and neglect.
-They used grant funding to hire a social worker who can focus specifically on families eligible for PSOP services.
+Goodhue County Health and Human Services expanded its Parent Support Outreach Program (PSOP), which helps them proactively address child abuse and neglect.
+They hired a social worker who can focus specifically on families eligible for PSOP services.

 Minnesota Prairie County Alliance – Steele